tobinbradley/mecklenburg-quality-of-life-data/README.md

 There are four configuration files in `/config`:

-*   `data.js`: Configuration information for your metrics.
+- `data.json`: Configuration information for your metrics.
-*   `map.js`: Configuration information for your maps.
+- `map.json`: Configuration information for your maps.
-*   `selectgroups.js`: Groups of your geography units that you want to make selectable as a group.
+- `selectgroups.json`: Groups of your geography units that you want to make selectable as a group.
-*   `site.js`: Configuration for the site, like titles etc.
+- `site.json`: Configuration for the site, like titles etc.

-Each file contains definitions and instructions.
-For features that you don't want, like selectable groups, set the value to null.
+Check the `README.md` in the config folder for configuration options.

 The `/config/legacy` folder is for an earlier version of the project.